MartinHanzl/webpulse/README.md

 - where we use components, it is required to start with uppercase character
 - if you have multiple elements side by side, it is necessary to wrap them by another element (for example: `<></>`)
 - in `return()` we can return only one element
+- we can pass function to props same as we can pass numbers and strings
+-

 ## Nápady
 - [ ] v administraci při vytváření nového záznamu nejdříve vytvořit skrze modal a potom přesměrovat na celkovou úpravu